Deferribacter autotrophicus: Metabolism

 The diverse metabolism of Deferribacter autotrophicus is one of its defining characteristics with its ability to anaerobically oxidize both organic and inorganic compounds paired with the reduction of Fe(III), nitrate, Mn(IV), and elemental sulfur.
 Per its name, D. autotrophicus utilizes compounds like molecular hydrogen as an electron donor for ferric iron reduction and relies on inorganic carbon sources like carbon dioxide for autotrophic growth.
 This unique metabolic profile sets it apart from other species within its genus.
 Compared to other species in the Deferribacter genus, D. autotrophicus has the widest range of potential electron acceptors.
 Unlike D. thermophilus, D. autotrophicus demonstrates sulfur reduction capability.
 It also differs from its closest relative, D. abyssi, by its ability to reduce Mn(IV), and from D. desulfuricans, which can reduce sulfur but lacks the capacity to utilize Fe(III) or Mn(IV) as electron acceptors.

 Further, D. autotrophicus is unique from other members of the genus due to its capability to utilize maltose as an electron donor to completely reduce nitrate to ammonium, bypassing the intermediate production of nitrite.
-Moreover, the genome contains genes for carbon-monoxide dehydrogenase enzymes, enabling anaerobic oxidation of carbon monoxidein the presence of nitrate.
+Moreover, the genome contains genes for carbon-monoxide dehydrogenase enzymes, enabling anaerobic oxidation of carbon monoxide in the presence of nitrate.
 Specifically, it utilizes nitrate as an electron acceptor, yielding ammonium without needing other organic compounds.
 While carbon monoxide metabolism has been demonstrated in other species, D. autotrophicus is the only recognized member of the Deferribacterota phylum that exhibits such activity.

 Genome sequencing revealed other possible metabolic pathways.
 One such pathway is the TCA Cycle in which the bacterium oxidizes organic acids, including acetate and pyruvate, as energy and carbon sources.
 Under chemolithoautotrophic conditions, D. autotrophicus is proposed to engage in the reductive TCA cycle, facilitating the synthesis of cellular materials from carbon dioxide and water.
 With this mode of metabolism, D. autotrophicus is capable of producing carbon compounds for cell material from carbon dioxide and water.
 Other metabolism mechanisms include the non-oxidative Pentose Phosphate pathway, in which pentose sugars are produced from glucose for nucleotide synthesis, and the Embden-Meyerhof-Parnas pathway, which breaks down glucose for energy production.
 These diverse metabolic mechanisms showcase the adaptability and resourcefulness of D. autotrophicus in utilizing various carbon sources and pathways to sustain its biological functions.

 Genomics

 A complete genome analysis was performed on the collected strain SL50^{T} of D. autotrophicus, which was 2.54 Mb with a GC content of 32.6%.
-One-third of the genes were involved in regulating transcription and signal transduction, which allows the bacteria to adapt to changing environmental conditions, considering its extreme habitat in deep-sea hydrothermal vents.
+One-third of the genes were involved in regulating transcription and signal transduction, which allows the bacterium to adapt to changing environmental conditions, considering its extreme habitat in deep-sea hydrothermal vents.
 Furthermore, 19% of horizontally transferred genes were predicted to contribute to motility and synthesis of the cell membrane, which also contributes to its flexibility in harsh environments.
 Protein composition of D. autotrophicus is most similar overall to D. desulfuricans.
 Other related species sharing a common ancestor are Deltaproteobacteria, Firmicutes, and Aquificae with 54.7%, 48.6%, and 62.3% shared identity, respectively.